open-ortho/dent-oip/README.md

 Deployment currently configured in `Makefile` to use rsync.
 You will need to customize, or gain access to deployment server to deploy.

+Deployment also deploys an `.htaccess` and `.htpasswd` file with loose security.
+Username and password both are `scdi116`.